Importing and Construction

 No Up Front Work

-With the overlay pattern, a mod object is returned almost immediately for use after having done almost no parsing.
+With readonly objects, a mod object is returned almost immediately for use after having done almost no parsing.
 As the user accesses members of the Mod

 , the parsing is done on demand for only the members accessed.